 Run the same LLM agent on the same task twice: do you get the same behavior?
 We find the answer is often no. In a study of 3,000 agent runs across three models (Llama 3.1 70B, GPT-4o, and Claude Sonnet 4.5) on HotpotQA, we observe that ReAct-style agents produce 2.0--4.2 distinct action sequences per 10 runs on average, even with identical inputs.
 More importantly, this variance predicts failure: tasks with consistent behavior ($\leq$2 unique paths) achieve 80--92% accuracy, while highly inconsistent tasks ($\geq$6 unique paths) achieve only 25--60%, a 32--55 percentage point gap depending on model.
 We trace variance to early decisions: 69% of divergence occurs at step 2, the first search query.
 Our results suggest that monitoring behavioral consistency during execution could enable early error detection and improve agent reliability.

-LLM agents fail on the majority of real-world tasks -- GPT-4o succeeds on fewer than 15% of WebArena navigation tasks and below 55% pass@1 on ToolBench (Zhou et al., 2024; Qin et al., 2024) -- yet every failed trajectory is routinely discarded, wasting the dominant source of collected experience.
-We introduce AgentHER, a framework that recovers this lost training signal by adapting the Hindsight Experience Replay (HER; Andrychowicz et al., 2017) principle to natural-language agent trajectories for offline data augmentation.
-The key insight is simple: a trajectory that fails goal A is often a correct demonstration for some achievable alternative goal B. AgentHER realises this idea through a four-stage pipeline -- failure classification, outcome extraction, LLM-guided prompt relabeling with confidence gating, and data packaging -- that converts discarded failures into high-quality SFT, DPO, and ShareGPT training data, with both zero-cost rule-based and LLM-judge implementations.
-On WebArena (Zhou et al., 2024) and ToolBench (Qin et al., 2024), AgentHER improves over success-only SFT by +7.1-11.7 pp across four model families (GPT-4o, Qwen2.5-72B/7B, LLaMA-3.1-8B), while achieving 2x
+LLM-agent training pipelines routinely discard failed trajectories even though GPT-4o achieves only 14-20% on WebArena and below 55% pass@1 on ToolBench; even specialised systems at 50-65% leave the majority of trajectories unused.
+We introduce AgentHER, which recovers this lost signal by adapting Hindsight Experience Replay (HER) to natural-language agent trajectories: a trajectory that fails goal A is often a correct demonstration for an achievable alternative goal B. AgentHER realises this through a four-stage pipeline (failure classification, outcome extraction, LLM-guided relabeling with confidence gating, and data packaging) that converts discarded failures into SFT, DPO, and ShareGPT training data.
+On WebArena and ToolBench under a strict task-disjoint held-out protocol, AgentHER improves over success-only SFT by +7.6-11.4% across four model families (GPT-4o, Qwen2.5-72B/7B, LLaMA-3.1-8B), achieves 2x sample efficiency, and beats the strongest experience-centric baseline (Agent Workflow Memory) by +3.0-6.2%.
+Two robustness mechanisms, failure-severity weighting and cross-model multi-judge verification (gpt-4o-mini paired with Qwen2.5-72B-Instruct), reduce label noise from 5.

 The Engineering Reasoning and Instruction (ERI) benchmark is a taxonomy-driven instruction dataset designed to train and evaluate engineering-capable large language models (LLMs) and agents.
 This dataset spans nine engineering fields (namely: civil, mechanical, electrical, chemical, environmental, aerospace, materials, fire, and industrial engineering) and 55 subdomains, and is crossed with seven intent types (i.e., definition, explanation, calculation, comparison, design/synthesis, troubleshooting, and code-related) and three difficulty tiers (undergraduate, graduate, and professional), yielding 57,750 records with field/subdomain/type/difficulty metadata and solution formatting.
 We examined ERI via seven LLMs and report a statistically significant three-tier performance structure, with frontier models (GPT-5, Claude Sonnet 4, DeepSeek V3.1) achieving mean scores above 4.30 on a five-point scale, while mid-tier and smaller models exhibited progressively higher failure rates and steeper performance degradation on graduate-level questions.
 To address circularity concerns inherent in LLM benchmarks, we developed a convergent validation protocol that leverages cross-provider independe